attech-org/course/02_html_css/04_forms_and_navigation.md

 - no JS
 - don't need to save any values and manipulate with entered data
 - user should be able to navigate between steps with buttons: "Previous" and "Next"
+- form styles is optional, so feel free to show your UI/UX skills

 > TIP: Each form step it's separate HTML file, but this task it's not a best practice and used for training purposes only.
 In real world you'll never navigate between two HTML files to operate one form